-This library is a Foundation Library which provides additional drawings API.
+This Foundation Library provides additional drawing APIs.
 This library is fully integrated in Display module.
 It requires an implementation of its Low Level API: LLDW\PAINTER\impl.h.
-These functions are implemented in the same CCO as LLUI\PAINTER\impl.h: com.microej.clibrary.llimpl#microui-drawings.
+These functions are implemented in the Abstraction Layer implementation module com.microej.clibrary.llimpl#microui.
 Like MicroUI painter's natives, the functions are redirected to dw\drawing.h.
 A default implementation of these functions is available in Software Algorithms module (in weak).
 This allows the BSP to override one or several APIs.